oxinabox/Kaldi-Notes/fst-example/index.md

  - `--acceptor`: compiles it as an FSA, rather than a FST
  - `--isymbols=`, `--osymbols=`: specifies the input and output symbol tables
- - `--keep_isymbols`, `--keep_osymbols`: If set then the symbol stables as keeps in the binery file and do not need to be specified at later steps such as `fstdraw`
+ - `--keep_isymbols`, `--keep_osymbols`: If set then the symbol stables as keeps in the binary file and do not need to be specified at later steps such as `fstdraw`

 ###Draw: `fstdraw`
 produces a `.dot` file graph, from a binary FST/FSA